 When we leave the specific elements aside, alliance managers all have in common that they work with a partner to accomplish something their company can not achieve alone.
 That element brings along a lot of relationship and stakeholder management to the role of alliance managers: relationships with the partner organization and relationships inside the own organization.

 Coordinating the internal organization often consumes more of the alliance manager’s time than working with the external partner.
 The alliance manager has, in general, no hierarchical connections with his teammates.
 To get things done the alliance manager needs to gain buy-in from colleagues and alliance counterparts by persuasion and by winning them for the sake of alliance.

 An alliance manager will also need to be able to gain a clear overview of the alliance, over what is happening at the partner and what is happening within the own organization.
-He will need to analyze the continuously changing information and suggest and implement adjustments for the alliance where needed.
+The alliance manager will need to analyze the continuously changing information and suggest and implement adjustments for the alliance where needed.

 In many ways, an alliance manager is an all-round business manager.
 Many aspects of a business are involved in the coordinating of alliances.
 On the one hand, the alliance manager needs to have an understanding of financials, business, development, and sales to orchestrate the alliance.
 At the same time, the alliance manager needs to be able to think outside the box and identify new opportunities in the relationship in order to continuously develop, fine tune, and evolve the alliance.